 The paper is organized as follows.
 In Section 2 we review the basic facts about the Becker-Döring and Lifshitz-Slyozov-Wagner equations.
 In Section 3, we detail the construction of the scheme, which relies on a time-splitting and the resolution of a symmetric linear diffusion system.
 We pay attention to discuss the stability issues that govern the choice of the time step.
 Section 4 is devoted to numerical experiments.
-In particular we compare the scheme with a numerical approach recently designed in [25], based on an implicit-explicit strategy, coupled with a high-order method for the discretization of the transport term of the equation.
+In particular we compare the scheme with a numerical approach recently designed in [27], based on an implicit-explicit strategy, coupled with a high-order method for the discretization of the transport term of the equation.
 Our findings can be summarized as follows:

 - On the numerical side, the new scheme finds and preserves the expected equilibria, it is less constrained by stability conditions and therefore it reaches large time simulations for a reduced numerical cost. - On the modeling side, the simulation confirms the trend to equilibrium, with an exponential rate.
-These indications will be a motivation for further analytical investigations.
+These indications will be a motivation for further analytical investigations, for instance inspired from the recent developments in [17].